-Whether you are looking for a Pennsylvania romantic getaway, a departure from lodging accommodations at New Hope hotels, or a weekend getaway destination, you will find all that you seek and more at the Bridgeton House.
+Whether you are looking for a romantic bed and breakfast in PA, a departure from lodging accommodations at New Hope bed and breakfasts, or a weekend getaway destination, you will find all that you seek and more at the Bridgeton House.

 Don’t just take our word for it, read what our guests have had to say about their time with us.

 Bridgeton House on the Delaware named to The 2015 Top 10 Romantic Inns by ILoveInns.com.
 Bridgeton House was chosen from more than 20,000 U.S. bed and breakfast inns.

 Each inn is one-of-a-kind, some on the waterfront, and many with beautifully restored historic architecture.
 Bridgeton House encompasses all of these qualities as the only riverside inn in Bucks County located in the beautifully decorated 1836 historic building.
 Rooms at Bridgeton House offer river views, French Doors to screened river porches, fireplaces, jacuzzi tubs, sumptuous feather beds, marble showers and fine dining.